apache/arrow/docs/source/python/timestamps.rst

 This implies a few things when round-tripping timestamps:

 #.
-Timezone information is lost.
+Timezone information is lost (all timestamps that result from
+    converting from spark to arrow/pandas are "time zone naive").
 #.
 Timestamps are truncated to microseconds.
 #.
 The session time zone might have unintuitive impacts on
     translation of timestamp values.